 Access to the Hill is free of charge.

-Please see social media for 2021 visitor centre opening hours
+Please see Heritage Ireland website for 2022 visitor centre opening hours

 Admission to visitor centre with guided tour (Please note, no credit card facilities on site):